WordPress/gutenberg/packages/core-data/README.md

 - Type: `string`.
 - Example: `'slug'`.

 The endpoint response may be in different formats.
 It can be a simple object, which maps to a single entity record.
-This is the case of the site entity (settings endpoint):
+This is the case for the site entity (settings endpoint):

 ```json
 {